opral/monorepo/documentation/introduction.md

 ---
 title: Introduction
 href: /documentation
-description: Inlang is globalization infrastructure that powers an ecosystem of apps, plugins, and lint rules to go global.
+description: Inlang is globalization infrastructure that powers an ecosystem of apps, plugins, and lint rules that simplifies going global for organizations.
 ---

 # {% $frontmatter.title %}